MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SalesforceObjects.md

 For example: ```Source = Salesforce.Data("https://login.salesforce.com/", [ApiVersion = 54.0])```

-ApiVersions are periodically deprecated by Salesforce, so ensure that you are specifying a supported ApiVersion.
+ApiVersions are periodically deprecated by Salesforce, so ensure that you are specifying a [Salesforce supported ApiVersion](https://na1.salesforce.com/services/data/).

 * There's a limit on the number of fields a query to Salesforce can contain.
 The limit varies depending on the type of the columns, the number of computed columns, and so on.
 When you receive the `Query is either selecting too many fields or the filter conditions are too complicated` error, it means that your query exceeds the limit.
 To avoid this error, use the **Select Query** advanced option and specify fields that you really need.